Adir667/ludus-res-cv/README.md

 The images and videos were taken by our team, and we split the dataset with a ratio of 70%, 18%, and 12% for training, validation, and testing, respectively.

-You can access the dataset here: https://app.roboflow.com/inh/trigger-0ubzh/5
+You can access the dataset here: https://app.swaggerhub.com/apis/Adir667/Ludus-res/3.0.0

 ## Model Training

 To train the model, follow the instructions provided in the Model training Jupiter notebook file included in this repository.
 You can also find information about the reasoning of YOLOv5 algorithms in the TFGD document.

+## API

+The API documentation for interacting with the model can be found here: https://app.swaggerhub.com/apis/Adir667/Ludus-res/3.0.0

 ## License